levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 title: Install Levo.ai’s Sensor on Windows | Levo.ai Documentation
 ---

-# Levo’s Sensor for Windows
+# Levo Sensor for Windows

 This guide walks you through installing and configuring Levo.ai’s sensor to capture network traffic on Windows systems.